OctopusDeploy/blog/blog/2021-07/better-multi-tenancy-with-octopus/index.md

 #### Missing variables {#missing-variables}

 One of the great things about tenant variables is the guard rails they put in place for your deployments.
 Defining either a project template or common variable without a default value means any tenant must provide a value for that variable.
-Octopus won't allow a deployment to occur without one:
+Octopus won't let a deployment occur without one:

 ![Missing tenant variable](missing-tenant-variable.png)

 But those guard rails don't start just at deployment.
-Octopus will also warn you about any missing values in the tenant's variable overview too:
+Octopus also warns you about any missing values in the tenant's variable overview too:

 ![Warning of missing tenant variable](warning-missing-tenant-variable.png)